pantheon-systems/documentation/source/content/guides/mariadb-mysql/03-mysql-workbench.md

 This section provides information on how to use [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) to access a database on Pantheon.

-[MySQL Workbench](https://dev.mysql.com/downloads/workbench/) provides DBAs and developers with an integrated tools environment for:
+[MySQL Workbench](https://dev.mysql.com/downloads/workbench/) provides database administrators and developers with integrated tools for:

 - Database design and modeling